 - Directly or indirectly, but never on purpose, caused a death.

 - A close family member or friend who suffered from a mental illness and/or committed suicide.

 - Very low family income, bordering on poverty.

-- A troubled or irresponsible younger sibling that the character may feel responsible for or an angelic and perfect younger sibling who they feel responsible for or failed to protect.
+- A troubled or irresponsible younger sibling that the character feels responsible for or an angelic and perfect younger sibling whom they failed to protect.

 - A dead spouse and/or child.

 - A trail of failed romances, possibly even a Serial Spouse.

 - Little to no personal life, often resulting in the character becoming Married to the Job.